Pollution

 Statutory Nuisance

-Statutory nuisance is a legal term meaning that the actions of someone else are substantially affecting the reasonable enjoyment of your property.
+Statutory nuisance is a legal term meaning that the actions of a business or individual are unreasonably or substantially affecting the reasonable enjoyment of your property, causing injury to health or be likely to injure health.
 This goes beyond someone causing a level of annoyance, but something that can be deemed to be caused by unreasonable behaviour or neglectful actions on a frequent basis.

 There are a number of types of nuisance.
 The most common types are:

 The Authority has a duty to investigate complaints of alleged nuisance.
-Please note, if you complaint relates to noise, please contact the relevant Local Authority for your area.
+Please note, if your complaint relates to noise, please contact the relevant Local Authority for your area.

 Upon receipt of a complaint we will visit the business responsible and offer advice on resolving the problem (unless the incident is extremely serious).
 If this approach is unsuccessful we will undertake a formal investigation.
 This may include us carrying out monitoring and observations from your premises and we will ask you to keep records of how you are affected.
 If we are satisfied that an offence has been committed or a nuisance is established we have various legal powers to resolve the problem.